ruoshui-git/rmao10/07_py-csv/notes.md

 Other things that can be improved:

-- People generally do `for line in f:` instead of `s = f.read` and splitting `s`, but in our case, we needed to index into it, so I guess that's a pass.
-But it's still not really necessary to do all that.
+- People generally do `for line in f:` instead of `s = f.read` and splitting `s`, but in our case, we needed to index into it, so I recommend `f.readlines()`.
+But it's still really not necessary to do all that.
 - `total = float(((x[len(x) - 2]).split(","))[1])` -> `total = float((x[-1]))`
 - `x = x[1 : len(x) - 2]` -> `x = x[1:-1]`